Updated March 2025

 3. Search out ATMs that do not charge a fee

-Not all ATMs charge a usage fee and it does take time to test each one to see its charge.
-You might not always be able to find one but there are often multiple ATMs near each other.
-It is worth it to save a few dollars, because hey, in some countries, $5.00 will get you a hostel bed for the night.
+Not all ATMs charge a usage fee.
+But it does take time to test each one to see its charge.
+The good news is, there are often multiple ATMs near each other.
+Even easier, there are multiple ATMs in airports when you arrive to your destination country.
+It is worth it to save a few dollars, because hey, in some countries, ten or twenty dollars will get you a hostel bed for the night.

-And finally, if you happen to be staying long term, open up a local bank account and get a debit card that allows you access to your money for free.
+Finally, if you happen to be staying long-term, open up a local bank account and get a debit card that allows you access to your money for free.

-It might take a little time and effort, but it’s worth it in the end to know you aren’t wasting your hard earned money on ridiculous banking fees.
+It might take more time and effort, but it’s worth it in the end to know you aren’t wasting your hard-earned money on ridiculous banking fees.
 Then you can spend it on more exciting things, like that bucket of beer as you watch the sunset on some white sand beach or that bungy jump you were hoping to do.

 We found that the TD does not charge any ATM fee here in Canada when we use ATMs in Mexico, Europe and South Africa as long as our balance is over $5000.
 CDN.
 P.S.
 Heard about you via the Saskatoon Star Phoenix. !!!wow!!! what a life you are creating!!!
 In case no -one has mentioned it ,check out Paradise Beach near Saskatoon.
 You can get directions from the Meewasin Valley Authority or email me and I’ll take you there.
 Jane